soft-matter-theory-at-icmab-csic/SARS_Cov_2_Spike_metals/README.md

 # SARS_Cov_2_Spike_metals
-# Polystyrene_and_Spike_protein Files for MD simulation of the interaction between SARS-CoV-2 Spike protein and metals
+# Files corresponding to MD simulation of the interaction between SARS-CoV-2 Spike protein and metals
+Coordinate files (pdb format) for initial and final structures